 A recent multicenter retrospective study analyzed 34 patients with WR after sleeve gastrectomy who had undergone ESG for WL[60].
 The technical success was 100%.
 At 1 year, 82.4% and 100% of patients achieved ≥ 10% TBWL and ≥ 25% EWL, respectively.
 Median %TBWL was 13.2% and 18.3% and %EWL was 51.9% and 69.9% at 6 mo and 1 year, respectively.
 The mean %TBWL was 14.2%, 19.3%, 17.5% and 20.4%, and the %EWL was 88.5%, 84.4%, 55.4% and 47.8% for the BMI categories of overweight and obesity class I, II and III at 1 year, respectively.
 No predictors of outcome were identified in the multivariable regression analysis.
 This study concludes that ESG appears to be safe and effective in the treatment of WR after sleeve gastrectomy.

-However, the trend of implementation of revisional ESG (R-ESG) is increasing and more prospectively collected data are arriving.
-In a multicenter study, 9 centers with 82 patients who underwent R-ESG for WR after LSG were treated using the OverStitch device[61].
+However, the trend of implementation of revisional ESG (R-ESG) is increasing, and more prospectively collected data are arriving.
+In a multicenter study, nine centers with 82 patients who underwent R-ESG for WR after LSG were treated using the OverStitch device[61].
 The general purpose of R-ESG was to reduce the volume of the dilated gastric sleeve and shorten its length.
 R-ESG was performed with full-thickness endoscopic 2-0 prolene sutures applied in various suture patterns (predominantly U-shaped) to overlap the anterior/greater curvature/posterior gastric wall and create a tubular, restricted sleeve along the lesser curvature of the stomach.
-In a per-protocol analysis, ≥ 10% TBWL was achieved by 72.5% of patients at 6 mo and 81.0% of patients at 12; ≥ 15% TBWL was achieved by 43.5% patients at 6 mo and 52.4% patients at 12 mo.
+In a per-protocol analysis, ≥ 10% TBWL was achieved by 72.5% of patients at 6 mo and 81.0% of patients at 12 mo; ≥ 15% TBWL was achieved by 43.5% patients at 6 mo and 52.4% patients at 12 mo.
 The authors concluded that R-ESG is a safe and effective means of facilitating WL in those with WR after LSG.
-Future studies of R-ESG should evaluate improvement in obesity-related comorbidities, such as diabetes mellitus, hypertension, obstructive sleep apnea, non-alcoholic fatty liver disease and gastroesophageal reflux disease.
+Future studies of R-ESG should evaluate improvement in obesity-related comorbidities, such as diabetes mellitus, hypertension, obstructive sleep apnea, nonalcoholic fatty liver disease and gastroesophageal reflux disease.

 Unlike the LSG, the physiopathological pathways inducing WL and metabolic changes following ESG are still not well investigated.
-Since ESG becomes more and more popular among bariatric procedures, comparison of endoscopic therapies for revision of LSG and ESG is mandatory.
+As ESG becomes more and more popular among bariatric procedures, comparison of endoscopic therapies for revision of LSG and ESG is mandatory.
 Anatomically, the main difference between ESG and endoscopic therapy for revision of LSG is that LSG resects ghrelin producing cells, while ESG does not[62,63].
-In the prospective pilot study gastrointestinal hormone alterations following ESG and LSG were compared[64].
+In the prospective pilot study, gastrointestinal hormone alterations following ESG and LSG were compared[64].
 A significant decrease in leptin levels was observed at 6 mo after ESG.
 Insulin levels showed a decreasing trend, while insulin secretory pattern was improved.
-No change was observed in fasting ghrelin levels, glucagon-like peptide (GLP-1) and peptide Y-Y (PYY).
-However, PYY, GLP-1 and adiponectin levels were increased, while ghrelin and leptin levels were reduced significantly at 6 mo following LSG.
+No change was observed in fasting ghrelin levels, glucagon-like peptide (GLP-1) and peptide Y-Y. However, peptide Y-Y, glucagon-like peptide and adiponectin levels were increased, while ghrelin and leptin levels were reduced significantly at 6 mo following LSG.
 At the same time, insulin levels were unchanged.
-At 6 mo, compared to ESG, a higher %TBWL (24.4 vs 13.3, P < 0.001) was obtained by LSG with a significant modification of PYY, ghrelin and adiponectin levels.
+At 6 mo, compared to ESG, a higher %TBWL (24.4 vs 13.3; P < 0.001) was obtained by LSG with a significant modification of peptide Y-Y, ghrelin and adiponectin levels.
 Changes in gut hormones followed different pathways between ESG and LSG.
 During WL a beneficial change in insulin secretion and a compensatory increase in ghrelin levels were promoted by ESG.

 CONCLUSION